bdeckard92/dupUT/01-Class-Content/14-MVC/01-Activites/04-Sessions/README.md

 # 📐 Add Comments to Sessions in the Login Route

-Work with a partner to add comments describing the functionality of the code found in [Unsolved](./Unsolved).
+Work with a partner to add comments describing the functionality of the code found in [home-routes.js](./Unsolved/controllers/home-routes.js) and [painting.handlebars](./Unsolved/views/painting.handlebars).

 ## 📝 Notes